 Therefore, you know that pain is involved, a great deal of it if you’ve never waxed, just shaved.
 But you know how it goes: take it like a man.

-One more thing: ingrown hairs are a disadvantage.
-But there are plenty of ways of preventing them.
+Ingrown hairs are a disadvantage.
+But there are plenty of ways of preventing them and of removing them.